-Table 3.
+Table 4.

 Model attributes defined for the Kind type.

 The Kind type inherits the Category type.
-To be compliant the Kind type MUST implement the model attributes defined in table 3 and the inherited model attributes defined in table 1.
+To be compliant the Kind type MUST implement the model attributes defined in table 4 and the inherited model attributes defined in table 2.
 The following rules apply to all instances of the Kind type:

-- A unique Kind instance MUST be assigned to each and every sub-type of Entity, including Entity itself. - A Kind instance MUST expose the discoverable attributes defined for the Entity sub-type it identifies.
-The Entity attributes are described by Attribute instances stored in the "attributes" model attribute inherited from Category.
-E.g. the Kind instance identifying the Resource type has Kind.attributes populated with a single Attribute instance where Attribute.name is "occi.core.summary". - A Kind instance MUST expose the Actions defined for its Entity sub-type.
-Actions are exposed through the Kind.actions model attribute which represent the association between a Kind instance and the Action instances it defines. - A Kind instance MUST have the Kind instance of Entity as its direct or indirect parent.
-The Kind parent model attribute represent the relationship to another Kind instance. - If type B inherits type A, where A is a sub-type of Entity, the Kind instance of B MUST have its parent attribute set to the Kind instance of A. See Kind Relationships below.
+- A unique Kind instance MUST be assigned to each and every sub-type of Entity, including Entity itself. - A Kind instance MUST expose the discoverable attributes defined for the Entity sub-type it identifies. - A Kind instance MUST expose the Actions defined for its Entity sub-type. - A Kind instance MUST have the Kind instance of Entity as its parent. - If type B inherits type A, where A is a sub-type of Entity, the Kind instance of B MUST have its parent attribute set to the Kind instance of A. See Kind Relationships below.